Suryavardhan28/school-vaccination-portal/README.md

 -   Filter reports by date range, class, or vaccine type
 -   View vaccination statistics and trends

+### Additional Features

+-   View vaccination history and statistics
+-   Export data to CSV
+-   Multi-language support (English as of now, can be exteneded)

 ## 🎨 Wireframes & Design

 View the complete wireframes and design specifications: